Ninja Squad Token (NST) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Ninja Squad Token Price Prediction for 2025–2050

-According to your Ninja Squad Token price prediction, the value of NST is expected to change by 238.64%, reaching a price of 8.5166USD by 2050.
+According to your Ninja Squad Token price prediction, the value of NST is expected to change by 238.64%, reaching a price of 8.6352USD by 2050.

 Short Term Ninja Squad Token Price Prediction For Today, Tomorrow, This Week, and 30 Days